scalable-arch/SC_23-Unity-ECC/2_Error_Scenario/README.md

 ![An Overview of the evaluation](https://github.com/xyz123479/SC_23_Unity-ECC/blob/main/2_Error_Scenario/DDR5%20OD-ECC%20%26%20RL-ECC.png)

 # Code flows (Fault_sim.cpp)
-- 1. Reading OD-ECC, RL-ECC H-Matrix.txt: It's fine not to use RL-ECC H-Matrix.txt.
+- 1. Reading H-Matrix.txt (OD-ECC)
-- 2. Setting output function name: output.S file.
+- 2. Setting output function name: ~.S files
 - 3. **(Start loop)** DDR5 ECC-DIMM setup
-- 4. Initialize all data in 10 chips to 0: Each chip has 136 bits of data + redundancy.
+- 4. Initialize all data in 10 chips to 0: Each chip has 136 bits of data (128-bit) + redundancy (8-bit).
 - 5. Error injection: Errors occur based on the error scenarios. **(Caution!)
 This evaluation has no fault!**
 - 6. Apply OD-ECC: Implementation
 >> Apply the Hamming SEC code of (136, 128) to each chip.